Capture method — Demersal otter trawl

 Capture area — North East Atlantic (FAO 27)

-Stock area — North Sea, Skagerrak and West of Scotland
+Stock area — North Sea, West of Scotland, Skagerrak

 Haddock is a cold-temperate (boreal) species.
 It is a migratory fish, found in inshore shallow waters in summer and in deep water in winter.
 Smaller than cod, it can attain a length of 70-100 cm and can live for more than 20 years.
 It spawns between February and June, but mostly in March and April.
 In the North Sea, haddock become sexually mature at an age of 3-4 years and a length of 30-40 cm.
 Maturity occurs later and at greater lengths in more northern areas of its range.